petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-api-basics.md

    :lines: 8-18
 ```

-The `Product` fields are listed in JSON.
+The `Order` fields are listed in JSON.

-## Patch a Product
+## Patch an Order

-Update an existing product with the following cURL and Java commands.
-Replace `1234` with your product's ID.
+Update an existing order with the following cURL and Java commands.
+Replace `1234` with your order's ID.

 ### Order_PATCH_ById.sh